aiverson/constellation/doc/whitepaper/sections/intro.md

 ### Optimization of Queries

-Constellation Query allows the production of highly efficient in-memory queries through extensive inlining and indirection reduction.
+Constellation Query allows the production of very efficient in-memory queries through extensive inlining and indirection reduction.
 Constellation queries produce native code implementing the entire query chain in a single code block, avoiding both the high memory usage and cache misses of intermediate arrays